ipni/specs/IPNI_MH_SAMPLING.md

   identical results, facilitating reproducibility.

 The sampling process employs the PCG (Permuted Congruential Generator) random number generator, using a seed derived from a beacon to ensure deterministic output.
-The 128-bit PCG seed is extracted from a 32-byte beacon through the following steps:
+The 128-bit PCG seed is extracted from up to a 32-byte beacon through the following refined steps:

-- The 32-byte beacon is split into two 16-byte segments.
+- The 32-byte beacon is divided into two 16-byte halves.
-- The least significant bytes of each 16-byte segment are used to form the high and low 64-bit seed values, respectively.
+- From each 16-byte half, the least significant 16 bytes are used to form the high and low 64-bit seed values, respectively.

-If the provided beacon is smaller than 32 bytes, it is padded with zeros to reach the required seed size.
+If the provided beacon is shorter than 32 bytes, it is first divided into two parts and padded with zeros as needed to ensure each part is 16 bytes long.
+Beacons with an odd number of bytes are padded to the closest even byte count before being split in half.
 The use of a 32-byte beacon, even though half might be discarded, is driven by the convenience of aligning with existing distributed randomness beacons like DRAND, which often provide larger outputs, and allows for future extensibility by reserving additional space for potential enhancements or increased complexity in random seed generation.

 To efficiently perform sampling, two pre-emptive data organizational strategies are proposed: